 No, the Summer in the Lab program is only intended for regular EPFL students.

 The program is very competitive.
-We therefore only encourage students with an overall average grade above 5 to apply.
+Therefore, we only encourage students with an overall average grade above 5 to apply.

 Yes, applications can be submitted in either French or English.
-However, it is advised to submit your documents in English if the laboratory professors you have selected are not French-speaking.
+However, it is advised to submit your documents in English if the laboratory Head that you have selected are not French-speaking.